siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

   }

   # Processing tags
-  # There are tag config examples for different dataSources.
+  # There are tag config examples for different data Sources.
   tags: [

-    # HDFS csv
+    # HDFS CSV
     # Import mode is client, just change type.sink to sst if you want to use client import mode.
     {
       name: player